 Mistake three: status codes as decoration.

 HTTP has a reasonable set of status codes.
 Use them.
-The pattern I see is everything returns 200 OK with a body that says {"success": false, "error": "..."}, and then the API "documents" that you have to read the body to find out if it failed.
-This is wrong — your CDN will cache the error, your monitoring tools won't alert on failures, retry middleware won't know to retry, and your logs will say everything succeeded until your customer calls.
+The pattern I see is everything returns 200 OK with a body saying {"success": false, "error": "..."}, and then the API "documents" that you have to read the body to find out if it failed.
+This is wrong on multiple levels — your CDN will cache the error, your monitoring tools won't alert on failures, retry middleware in client libraries won't know to retry, and your logs will say everything succeeded until your customer calls.

 The right shape: